New Guinea crocodile: Phylogeny

 The genus Crocodylus likely originated in Africa and radiated outwards towards Southeast Asia and the Americas, although an Australia/Asia origin has also been considered.
 Phylogenetic evidence supports Crocodylus diverging from its closest recent relative, the extinct Voay of Madagascar, around 25 million years ago, near the Oligocene/Miocene boundary.

 Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised by the 2021 Hekkala et al. paleogenomics study using DNA extracted from the extinct Voay.

-Note: Crocodylus halli is missing in this diagram, as it was declared a separate species a year after Lee & Yates published their findings.
+Hall's New Guinea crocodile placement suggested in 2023 study by Sales-Oliveira et al.